iotaledger/iri/STYLEGUIDE.md

     // Good.
     //   - Iterable defines the minimal functionality required of the return.
     //An advantage here is that you have more possibilities to change the implementation.
-Notice that the program shouldn't break no matter what implementing subclass you use. interface Database {
+    //Notice that the program shouldn't break no matter what implementing subclass you use. interface Database {
       Iterable<User> fetchUsers(String query);
     }